📊 COR Key Takeaways

 Key Metrics to Watch

-- Operating Cash Flow trend - must turn positive to demonstrate sustainable business
+- Operating cash flow trajectory - must turn positive within 2-3 quarters to validate business model sustainability

 - Operating cash flow and free cash flow improvement versus net income